Caius-Scipio/Active-Learning/CSS-Grid-1/README.md

 # CSS Grid [WesBos]
 This repository is a collection of projects https://cssgrid.io to learn and practice CSS Grid.
+Taking one day per session to learn and practice helped me gain a better understanding of how to use grid.
+Something I look forward to using in future projects.
+This mainly serves as a repository for my reference.

 ## Table of contents